czimm79/MuControl/README.md

 ## Changelog

+#### Version 1.0.4
+Switched controller polling library to XInputs-Python (improves overall app performance.
+Added functionality for non-multiple of 10 frequencies.
+All integers now produce the correct wave.

 #### Version 1.0.3
 Fixed bug where on certain computers the gamepad thread was not being terminated, resulting in a laggy experience.
 If it does not close, it is now forcefully terminated.